-Processors Comet Lake Powerful to the mobile market should appear in commercial products in no time - but it seems that processors Comet Lake Upgrades for desktops will be delayed due to technical challenges
+Processors Comet Lake Powerfuls for the mobile market are expected to appear in commercial products in a short time - but it seems that processors Comet Lake Upgrades for desktops will be delayed due to technical challenges

-The bulk of the attention of Intel and its partners in the huge CES 2020 show Awarded for future generations destined to arrive sometime towards the end of the year and beyond, In the form of the 10-inch portable Tiger Lake processors and of course the first graphics processing cards in the new Xe architecture - but until all this good and interesting land is on us we expect a picture of the tenth Core Generation product with the Comet Lake code name.
-What exactly is going on there and when?
-The answers to that are still not entirely clear, especially after a rather surprising disregard for Intel Herself at her official public event.
+The bulk of the attention of Intel and its partners in the huge CES 2020 show Awarded for future generations destined to arrive sometime towards the end of the year and beyond, In the form of the 10-nanometer Tiger Lake processors and of course the first graphics processing cards in the new Xe architecture - but until all this good and interesting lands on us, we expect a complete picture of the tenth Core product generation with the code name Comet Lake.
+What exactly is happening there and when?
+The answers to this are still not entirely clear, especially after a rather surprising disregard of Intel Herself at her official public event.

-Intel officials have confirmed that Comet Lake mobile versions of H, with a 45-watt power shell, are expected to appear on different laptops before the end of the current quarter, that is, before the end of March 2020 - thus strengthening existing Comet Lake-U models with four And six cores of processing in the 15-watt power supply, ahead of the competition that will be much tougher this time around AMD.
+Intel officials have confirmed that Comet Lake H-portable processors, with a 45-watt power envelope, are expected to appear on various laptops before the end of the current quarter, ie before the end of March 2020 - thus strengthening the existing supply of Comet Lake-U models with four And six processing cores in a 15-watt power envelope, ahead of the competition that will be much tougher this time on the part of AMD.

-Intel itself and the platform's motherboards manufacturers (with an updated Z490 chipset) are forced to make engineering and adjustments that will allow Comet Lake desktop processors to work as required, and these moves appear to be delaying the official launch and even the official announcement yet - That-AMD Continues to celebrate with theRYZEN Its 3000 which include both 12 cores and 16 cores.
+Intel itself as well as the motherboard makers for the platform (with an updated Z490 chipset) are forced to make engineering preparations and adjustments that will allow Comet Lake desktops to function as required, and these moves appear to be delaying the official launch and even the official announcement that has not yet taken place.
+That-AMD Continues to celebrate with theRYZEN Its 3000 which include both 12 cores and 16 cores.